Charles Liu

-Charles Tsun-chu Liu (劉俊初 (刘俊初, Liú Jùn-chū)) is a Taiwanese-born American astronomer and astronomy educator.
+Charles Tsun-chu Liu (劉俊初 (刘俊初, Liú Jùn-chū); born 1968) is a Taiwanese-born American astronomer and astronomy educator.
 His research interests include merging and colliding galaxies, active galactic nuclei (AGN), and the star formation history of the universe.
 He is a former director of the William E. Macaulay Honors College and The Verrazzano School at the City University of New York's College of Staten Island.

 He currently serves as a professor of physics and astronomy at the College of Staten Island, and as President of the Astronomical Society of New York.
 Liu is the 2024 recipient of the American Astronomical Society's (AAS) Education Prize, and was named an AAS Legacy Fellow in 2020.

-Biography

 Early life

 Liu was born in Taipei, Taiwan to Fu-wen (Frank) Liu, a professor of pomology and horticulture, and Jui-chi (Janice) Liu, a nurse of obstetrics and midwifery, both of Dahu Township, Miaoli County, Taiwan.
 He is the second of three children; his older sister, Grace, is a retired banker, and his younger brother, Henry, is a family physician.
 His family immigrated to the United States when Liu was four years old, and all of them were naturalized as U.S. citizens in 1980.
 He attended Harvard University, graduating with a bachelor’s degree in astronomy and astrophysics and physics, and the University of Arizona, graduating with a Ph.D. in astronomy.
-He then held postdoctoral positions at Kitt Peak National Observatory and Columbia, where he conducted research on galaxy evolution and the star formation history of the universe.
+He then held postdoctoral positions at Kitt Peak National Observatory and Columbia University, where he conducted research on galaxy evolution and the star formation history of the universe.